jvargh/aks-stuff/coredns/responses/05-Application-and-user-impact.md

 }
 ```

-**Expected result:** Five cold samples cluster near the UDP failure path and five steady samples are materially faster.
+**Expected result:** The first query in each of five cycles takes about two seconds.
+The later query in each cycle completes in less than 100 ms.

-**Pass/fail criteria:** Pass when every cycle returns the secondary, cold samples are 1,500-3,000 ms, steady samples are below 100 ms, and no policy leaks.
+**Pass/fail criteria:** Pass when every query returns the secondary answer, each first query takes 1,500-3,000 ms, each later query takes less than 100 ms, and every fault NetworkPolicy is removed.

-**Evidence to capture:** Ordered per-cycle output, configuration, pod identity, outliers, and cleanup.
+**Evidence to capture:** Query results in execution order, configuration, pod identity, unusual results, and cleanup for each cycle.

-**Established `aks01day2` evidence:** PASS on 2026-09-24.
-Cold times were 2,004, 2,000, 2,004, 2,004, and 2,004 ms; steady times were 4, 0, 0, 0, and 8 ms. All answers were `192.0.2.20`.
+**Established `aks01day2` evidence:** PASS on 2026-09-25.
+Five independent cycles restarted the resolver, created a new primary fault, ran a first query, ran a later query, and removed the fault.
+First-query times were 2,004, 2,004, 2,000, 2,004, and 2,004 ms; later-query times were 0, 0, 0, 4, and 0 ms. Every query returned the secondary answer `192.0.2.20`.
+This repeatability applies to the tested image and lab failure mode, not all DNS failures.

 #### IMP-17-CLEANUP

-##### IMP-17-CLEANUP: Delete the disposable lab and prove noninterference
+##### IMP-17-CLEANUP: Delete the test lab and verify managed CoreDNS

-**Validates item:** Cleanup and noninterference
+**Validates item:** Cleanup and managed CoreDNS safety

-**Purpose:** Leave no IMP fault/resource and prove the retained base lab and managed resolver remain healthy.
+**Purpose:** Remove all IMP test resources and confirm that the base lab and AKS-managed CoreDNS remain healthy.

 **Prerequisites:** Stop load and retain the managed CoreDNS Deployment resourceVersion captured before setup.